rjpr/snappass/README.md

 ## Security

-SnapPass takes security seriously and implements multiple layers of protection:

 **Encryption**: Passwords are encrypted using [Fernet](https://cryptography.io/en/latest/fernet/) symmetric encryption, from the [cryptography](https://cryptography.io/en/latest/) library.
 A random unique key is generated for each password and is never stored; it is sent as part of the password link.
 This means that even if someone has access to the Redis store, the passwords are still safe.

 **Secure by Default**: